aleen42/PersonalWiki/projectManagement/review/review.md

 - <ins>**Rapport(融洽)**</ins> is a relation of harmony, conformity(遵從), accord(一致), or affinity(喜好) and is important for communication.
 - <ins>**Deputy(副) project managers**</ins> fill in for project managers in their absence(缺席) and assist them as needed.
 - A(n) <ins>**request for proposal**</ins> or draft contract often provides the basis for defining and finalizing work requirements.
+- The <ins>**responsibility allocation matr**</ins> allocates work to responsible and performing organizations, teams, or individuals, depending on the desired level of detail.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>